shivamsinghnain/Lunista/README.md

 ### Features as of now:

-LabPBR normal mapping (can be toggled in shader settings) LabPBR texture AO (can be toggled in shader settings) Built-in tonemap (not configurable, it just exists) Basic (shadow resolution can be changed in shader settings)
+1. LabPBR normal mapping (can be toggled in shader settings)
+2. LabPBR texture AO (can be toggled in shader settings)
+3. Built-in tonemap (not configurable, it just exists)
+4. Basic (shadow resolution can be changed in shader settings)
-- shadow mapping improved from Iris tutorial thanks to eldeston Some fog
+- shadow mapping improved from Iris tutorial thanks to eldeston
+5. Some fog
-- Still being worked on and is slightly broken rn,
+- Still being worked on and is slightly broken rn.

 ### Future plans: